 - Helps reduce and prevent violence in school and at home.

-- Motivates students to strive for a sustainable society
+- Motivates students to strive for a sustainable society.

 By educating our youth in humane education, we are teaching them the value of kindness toward one another, animals, and the environment, and shaping attitudes toward different cultural and human rights issues.
-It provides students with an opportunity to integrate qualities such as compassion, tolerance, and integrity in their daily lives, traits we as a global society will undoubtedly need as we look to our future.
+It provides students with an opportunity to integrate qualities such as compassion, tolerance, and integrity into their daily lives, traits we as a global society will undoubtedly need as we look to our future.

 “Our task must be to free ourselves by widening our circle of compassion to embrace all living creatures and the whole of nature and its beauty.” – Albert Einstein